These Are Not Hard Questions. They Are Specific Questions.

 3. The question format obscures the answer.
 EXCEPT and NOT questions require you to find the false statement among four true ones.
 Candidates who skim the question format pick one of the true statements and lose the point.

 The ten question archetypes below span all three factors.
-Each is a recognizable pattern, not a specific question text (Pearson VUE doesn't publish exam questions), but candidates who prepare for each archetype protect themselves against a significant share of the total miss rate.
+Each is a recognizable pattern, not a specific question text, because Pearson VUE does not publish exam questions.
+Candidates who prepare for these archetypes are training the kind of Florida-specific reasoning the exam rewards.

 Which topics are candidates most likely to get wrong?

-Five content areas produce the highest miss rates across the Florida sales associate exam:
+Five content areas tend to produce difficult questions across the Florida sales associate exam:

-These five areas produce disproportionate miss rates because they combine all three "hard question" factors: the statutes are specific, the topics are Florida-unique, and common question formats include EXCEPT / NOT twists.
+These five areas are difficult because they combine all three "hard question" factors: the statutes are specific, the topics are Florida-unique, and common question formats include EXCEPT / NOT twists.

 Now here are the ten specific archetypes.

 The archetype.
-A broker receives a binder deposit from a buyer on a property listed by another brokerage.
-By when must the deposit be placed in the broker's escrow account?
+A sales associate receives a binder deposit from a buyer.
+By when must the associate deliver it to the broker, and by when must it be placed in escrow?

-The statute.
+The rule.
 F.S.
 475.25(1)(k) requires brokers to preserve money held in trust.
-FREC Rule 61J2-14.008 implements the statutory requirement with specific timing: listing brokers deposit immediately upon receipt; cooperating brokers (not the listing broker) have until the end of the third business day following receipt.
+FREC Rule 61J2-14.009 gives the sales associate the next-business-day delivery duty, and Rule 61J2-14.008 defines "immediately" for escrow placement as no later than the end of the third business day following receipt.

 Q2: Transaction broker's duty to joint owners